MartinSavko/flux_vs_undulator_gap_and_photon_energy/README.md

-# analysing flux versus undulator gap and photon energy
+# Analysing flux versus undulator gap and photon energy
 Analysis and visualization tools for exploring photon beam intensity dependence on undulator gap and monochromator settings.